 Strongly-warped KKLT and LVS constructions are vulnerable to runaway instabilities after uplifting anti-de Sitter vacua to de Sitter \cite{upliftingrunaways2019, Crino:2022sey}.
-Avoiding a runaway volume modulus consistently with the supergravity expansion $g_s M \gg 1$ requires large conifold flux numbers, $MK \gtrsim \mathcal{O}(1000)$ and $\mathcal{O}(100)$ for KKLT and LVS respectively, leading to a tadpole problem \cite{upliftingrunaways2019, Crino:2022sey}.
+Avoiding a runaway volume modulus consistently with the supergravity expansion $g_s M \gg 1$ requires large conifold flux numbers, $MK \gtrsim \mathcal{O}(1000)$ and $\mathcal{O}(100)$ for KKLT and LVS respectively, again leading to a tadpole problem \cite{upliftingrunaways2019, Crino:2022sey, tadpoleProblem}.
 The same was argued to hold true for the conifold modulus in \cite{upliftingrunaways2019, Crino:2022sey}, although \cite{Lust:2022xoq} subsequently suggested that higher dimensional constraint equations, which are important when warped-down light KK modes are not included in the 4d low-energy effective field theory, may help evade the conifold instability.
-The weakly-warped LVS scenario instead evades both volume and conifold runaways via large $AW_0$, where $W_0$ is the bulk superpotential arising from the stabilised complex structure moduli and the dilaton that have been integrated out and $A$ is the coeffiecient of the non-perturbative contribution.
-As well as providing a possible route to ameliorate the tadpole problem \cite{tadpoleProblem}, the weakly-warped LVS solution has no bulk-singularity problem \cite{Carta_2019, Gao:2020xqh}, and no problem with the conifold fitting into the bulk \cite{Carta:2021lqg}.
-The warped KK scale is greater than the mass of the conifold and volume moduli, making the solution consistent with the Kaluza-Klein truncation.
+The weakly-warped LVS scenario instead evades both volume and conifold runaways via large $AW_0$, where $W_0$ is the bulk superpotential arising from the stabilised complex structure moduli and the dilaton that have been integrated out and $A$ is the coefficient of the non-perturbative contribution.
+Interestingly, the requirement for a large $W_0$ pushes the flux contribution to the D3-tadpole towards larger values, putting the weakly-warped LVS in a position similar to the strongly-warped LVS as far as the need for large tadpoles is concerned \cite{Gao:2022fdi,Junghans:2022kxg}.
+On the other hand, the weakly-warped LVS solution has no bulk-singularity problem \cite{Carta_2019, Gao:2020xqh}, and no problem with the conifold fitting into the bulk \cite{Carta:2021lqg}.
+Also, the warped KK scale is greater than the mass of the conifold and volume moduli, making the solution consistent with the Kaluza-Klein truncation.